mouatezbenariba/mouatez-benariba-blog/src/blog/en/2023-06-22-elzero-frontend-challenges-create-a-simple-font-changer.md

 Second, I set the default font family for the test text as "Open Sans."
 This ensures that the text always has a font style applied.

-T﻿hird, I added an event listener to the select.Whenever a change occurs in the select element, the font family of the Test text is updated based on the selected value (Font Name)in the select element.
+T﻿hird, I added an event listener to the select.
+Whenever a change occurs in the select element, the font family of the Test text is updated based on the selected value (Font Name)in the select element.
 The value attribute of each option in the select element corresponds to the font family declaration provided by Google Fonts.

 ```javascript
 const font = document.getElementById('text-fonts');